 Communities for Children Bendigo have made a commitment to ensuring that we increase the levels of cultural safety that Aboriginal and Torres Strait Islander families and children experience when they interact with our agencies or participate in our programs/activities.
-After consulting with the Bendigo District Aboriginal Cooperative (BDAC) and other key local stakeholders, we are developing a range of strategies to support workers/agencies to achieve this.
+Underpinning each of the four outcomes areas is the need to embed Aboriginal cultural safety in all Communities for Children Bendigo activities and projects, together with specific actions to further build cultural safety and competence.
+After consulting with the Bendigo District Aboriginal Cooperative (BDAC) and other key local stakeholders, a range of strategies have been developed to support workers and organisations to increase cultural safety.

 As a Communities for Children team, we share the belief that we all have a responsibility to educate ourselves about the impact Australia’s historical (and current) policies and practices have had, and continue to have, on the health and wellbeing of the Aboriginal and Torres Strait Islander people we work alongside.

 The Communities for Children Cultural Safety Working Group has initiated and supported the following initiatives:

 - Development and implementation of a Cultural Safety Self Reflection Tool across several organisations (the tool is based on the St. Luke’s Cultural Safety Self Reflection tool)